AbdelrhmanHamouda/junit5_basics/calculator/README.md

 ```shell
 brew install allure
 ```
-After this is done, build the project.
+After this is done, build the project...
 ```shell
 ./gradlew clean build
 ```